umass-compsci-220/public-materials/homework/03-more-image-processing-with-hof/README.md

 This assignment puts extra emphasis on avoiding code duplication.
 Many of the following functions have similar operations and conditions.
 In `lineBlur3p`, you are tasked with blurring a line by computing the weighted average between a pixel and its horizontal neighbors which are at most 1 away.
 In `lineBlur5p`, you use horizontal neighbors which are up to 2 away.
 You should try writing helper functions to use across these two.
 Imagine if you were tasked with writing `lineBlur25p` (you are not, just consider the scenario), which used neighbors up to 12 away.
 After properly abstracting `lineBlur3p` and `lineBlur5p`, creating `lineBlur25p` should not require much effort.

 Similar story with `pixelBlur`, it uses pixels whose coordinates differ by at most 1 in absolute value.
-Imagine if you were to write a function that used pixels whose coordinates differ by at most 50 in absolute.
+Imagine if you were to write a function that used pixels whose coordinates differ by at most 50 in absolute value.
 Would your code be able to support that without much effort?

 **Submissions that do not attempt to avoid code duplication may receive manual grading point deductions (~12%).** If you have a series of if-statements with similar conditions or similar bodies, or separate functions with near-identical bodies, consider an alternative approach.
 If-statements are allowed, but do not abuse them.